Are you a little obsessed with planning your next big trip? We hear you!

 Finding Extra Cash for Your Travel Account

-If you’d like that leftover number in your budget to be higher maybe it’s time to take a look at both your spending and your current income level and reassess where changes can be made.
+If you’d like that leftover number in your budget to be higher, maybe it’s time to take a look at both your spending and your current income level.
+Perhaps you can see where changes can be made.

 What about that gym membership?
 How’s that going for you?
-Go ahead and cut the fat.
+Go ahead things that aren’t bringing you joy or are dispensable.
 Then, refocus those funds in your travel fund.

 By now you’ve committed to re-adjusting your budget and setting aside cash in a new fund, which is wonderful.
 But, why not take it one step further by putting your travel fund into an account that will grow for you too?